Art Students' League of Philadelphia: School

-The enterprise prospered into the early 1890s, but lost passion as the students who had been personally involved in the battles moved on.
-Art critic Dorothy Grafly Drummond wrote that, “the little band was fighting for its own bread and butter, at best thinly sliced and even more thinly spread.
+The school was able to sustain itself into the 1890s, but lost passion as the students who had been personally involved in the battles moved on.
+In her biography of her father, sculptor Charles Grafly, art critic Dorothy Grafly Drummond wrote: “[T]he little band was fighting for its own bread and butter, at best thinly sliced and even more thinly spread.
 With time, tradition proved more strong than the rebellion against it.”
 Eventually, the school could not attract enough paying students to cover expenses, and it was dissolved in early 1893.

 Teaching elsewhere

-Eakins taught elsewhere, concurrent with the Art Students' League of Philadelphia, and subsequent to it: Art Students' League of New York, 1885–1888; Cooper Union in New York City, 1887–1897; National Academy of Design in New York, 1888–1895; Art Students' League of Washington, D.C., 1893.
-Dismissed by Philadelphia's Drexel Institute in March 1895 for again using a fully nude male model, Eakins gradually gave up teaching.
+Eakins taught elsewhere, concurrent with the Art Students' League of Philadelphia, and subsequent to it: Art Students' League of New York, 1885–1888; Cooper Union in New York City, 1887–1897; National Academy of Design in New York City, 1888–1895; Art Students' League of Washington, D.C., 1893.
+Dismissed by Philadelphia's Drexel Institute in March 1895 for again using a fully nude male model before female students, Eakins gradually gave up teaching.

 Bregler Collection

 Much of what is known of the Art Students' League of Philadelphia comes from Charles Bregler, who was a student for the school's whole 7-year existence.
 He remained a lifelong friend to Eakins and his wife, and wrote two lengthy articles in the 1930s about Eakins's teaching methods.
 He preserved an enormous trove of Eakins papers, memorabilia, and minor works, although it was unavailable to scholars until the 1980s.
-The Bregler Collection was bought by the Pennsylvania Academy of the Fine Arts in 1985.
+The Bregler Collection was purchased by The Pew Charitable Trusts in 1985, and donated to the Pennsylvania Academy of the Fine Arts.

 The Bregler Collection papers have changed the general perception of Eakins's departure from PAFA.
-It is now seen as less of a case of Victorian authority (PAFA's Board) persecuting a heroic iconoclast (Eakins), and more as a conspiracy by his colleagues and personal enemies to engineer his ouster from PAFA and deliberately sabotage his reputation.
+It is now seen as less of a case of Victorian authority (PAFA's Board) persecuting a heroic iconoclast (Eakins), and more as a conspiracy by Eakins's colleagues and personal enemies to engineer his ouster from PAFA and deliberately sabotage his reputation.